aibasel/convert-downward/README.md

   - Git

 ## Usage
-  Run the script with the following command where MERCURIAL_REPOSITORY is the path to the repository you want to convert and CONVERTED_GIT_REPOSITORY is the location where the resulting Git repository will be written to.
+  To prepare your repository for the conversion pull all changes from `http://hg.fast-downward.org`.
+Then run the script with the following command where MERCURIAL_REPOSITORY is the path to the repository you want to convert and CONVERTED_GIT_REPOSITORY is the location where the resulting Git repository will be written to.
 The optional parameter can be used to redirect the output of fast-export to a file.